AndrewBrinker/talks/cool.md

 ```

 The compiler noticed immediately that I was trying to reassign an immutable
-variable, and told me both where the reasignment happens and where the original
+variable, and told me both where the reassignment happens and where the original
 happened.

 # Traits